CORS Middleware

 Each rule targets a specific path and can use either static options or a dynamic resolver:

-Or with a resolver:
+Or with a resolver (helper pattern):

 If both options and resolver are present, resolver takes precedence.

-5. Resolver Behavior
+5. Resolver Behavior (Helper Pattern)

 6. Key Types